Cookies

 Charitable Giving

 The PCC aims to donate 10% of its operating income to outside causes.
-In 2023, we donated a total of £1,402.20, equivalent to 13.4% of operating income.
+In 2024, we donated a total of £1,136.50 which was 10.9% operating income.
 Donations were made to the following charities:

 Stone Seat Celebration